shareef12/driveranalyzer/README.md

 ## Description:

-This plugin will try to find and label IRP dispatch routines through data-flow analysis of the DriverEntry routine.
-Additionally, this helper plugin will attempt to identify valid IOCTL control codes that the driver supports.
+This plugin will try to find and label IRP dispatch routines initialized in the DriverEntry routine.
+Additionally, this plugin will attempt to identify valid IOCTL control codes that the driver supports.
 Handler code for detected IOCTLs will be labeled, and CTL\_CODE macros will be generated.

 ![Demo Video](./demo.gif)